santhosh-7777/weather-app/README.md

 # weather-app
 in this project
-we can get temperature of any city in world in celsius. i will try to inlcude temprature in degrees also.
+we can get temperature of any city in world in celsius. i will try to inlcude temparature in degrees also.